Votion-Development/documentation/docs/Dashactyl/configuration.md

   database: "dashactyl"
 ```

 You may get asked, how do I create a database?
 Well..
 It's fairly simple, just run the commands below.
-Remember you can change the user name and/or the database name, but you'll need to set whatever you've set the user/database name to.
+Remember you can change the username and/or the database name, but you'll need to set them on the settings.yml to whatever you've set the user/database name to.
 ```sql
 mysql -u root -p